 - Integrated Telephony allowing participants to call in for audio

 Web conferencing enables instructors to optimize their time and engage students in new and stimulating ways.
-It can be used to support both blended and online courses.
+It can be used to support traditional, blended or online courses.
 Current UW-Madison instructors are using it to deliver:

 - Online lectures